What Is A Typical Athlete Resting Heart Rate?

 This means that your resting heart rate is lower than your exercise heart rate.

-To learn more about the benefits of consistent exercise, check out our guide to the benefits of running here.
+To learn more about the benefits of regular exercise, check out our next guide:

 Leave a Comment